KlipperScreen/KlipperScreen/docs/Troubleshooting.md

 for example: change `/dev/fb0` to `/dev/fb1`

-Once you have saved that file, restart KlipperScreen and it should show up on your display.
+Once you have saved that file, restart KlipperScreen.

 ## Screen is all white or blank or no signal